MauricioQJ25/TeachingC/README.md

         make clean
         make ex1

-Excercise 3 Completed
+Exercise 3 Completed

-Excercise 4 Completed
+Exercise 4 Debugger

+Exercise 5 Memorizing C Operators

+Exercise 6 Memorizing C Sintax

+Exercise 7 Variables and types write and run

+Exercise 8 if, else-if, else

 Delete .gitignore learn how to do it